 She was starting a new nutrition plan and wanted some advice on type of diet.
-First let me say when I use the term diet I mean the actual foods a person is consuming.
-I am not implying someone limits their caloric intake by “going on a diet".
-I don’t advocate “going on a diet” because it usually implies negative feelings and short term benefits that are usually not maintainable.
+First, let me say when I use the term “diet,” I mean the actual foods a person consumes.
+I am not implying someone limits their caloric intake by “going on a diet.”
+I don’t advocate “going on a diet” because it usually implies negative feelings and short-term benefits that are usually not maintainable.

 First you have to be kind to yourself.
 Accept the fact that fitness and clean eating are journeys and not destinations.
 Success is rarely a straight line.
 There will be setbacks along your journey so often you must forgive yourself and move on.
 Eating clean is a process, but one that needs to be individualized and experimented with to find what best suits you.

 As a personal trainer and fitness coach I have to be flexible with the members of my studio.
 I can't be too ridged and group them all into the same nutritional plan.
 They all have different considerations I have to take into account such as; everyday environment, family and customs, budget, their unique body type and how it responds to nutrients, their personality and communication style.

 I have several consultants who travel for work during the week.
 What works for them will be different than the married vegetarian couple with two kids.
 They all have different barriers they have to work through.
 The changes occur when we develop strategies to overcome these barriers and build habits that turn into lifestyle changes when applied overtime.

 I don’t diet.
 I just eat according to my goals.

 Regardless of what your overall individual goal is it is also important to have process goals to help keep you moving forward along the way.
 The goals should be challenging but also attainable.